IdentityPython/oidc-op/README.md

 python -m flask_op.server private/conf.yaml
 ````

-Then open your browser to `https://127.0.0.1:5000/.well-known/openid-configuration`, or other resources configured into `conf.yaml`, to get OP informations.
+Then open your browser to `https://127.0.0.1:5000/.well-known/openid-configuration` to get the OpenID Provider Configuration resource.

 ### Authentication examples